• Skip to main content

 The Wizarding World of Harry Potter (Food, Drink, and First Impressions)

-Throughout the land, you’ll find several magically themed food and drink stops (I’ll link the menus as they become available):
+Throughout the land, you'll find several magically themed food and drink stops (I'll be linking to menus, marking which spots require reservations, and offer dietary-friendly options as that info becomes available):

 Beverages & Cocktails:

-- Bieraubeurre Cart – A butterbeer cart parked near the main attraction, Harry Potter and the Battle at the Ministry.
+• Bieraubeurre Cart: A small butterbeer cart parked near the main attraction, Harry Potter and the Battle at the Ministry.

 Snacks & Treats:

-- K. Rammelle- A beautiful roccoco-style shop serving up 'tasty confectioneries that are equal parts sugar & magic'.
+• K. Rammelle: A beautiful roccoco-style shop serving up 'tasty confectioneries that are equal parts sugar & magic'.
+We tried one of the pistachio macarons!
+It was tasty, tender, and sweet, although a bit light on the pistachio flavor.

-- Le Goblet Noir – A sit-down quick service restaurant offering German and French-style comfort food in a cozy, stone-walled interior.
+• Le Goblet Noir (Quick Sercive, Alcohol Available, Allergy Info Available): A dim sit-down quick service restaurant, located next tp the home of Nicolas Flamel, offering German and French-style comfort food in a cozy, stone-walled interior.

-- Café L’Air de la Sirène – A sit-down bistro serving French-inspired fare in a stunning 1920s Art Nouveau setting.
-(Our Review below!)
+• Café L'Air de la Sirène (Quick Service, All Day Menu, Alcohol Available, Allergy Info Available): A charming sit-down bistro serving French-inspired fare in a stunning 1920s Art Nouveau setting.
+Here is where you'll find the popular butterbeer crepes!
+(See our Review below!)

-Also during the preview, the main attraction (Harry Potter and the Battle at the Ministry) was unfortunately closed.
-However, we were allowed to walk through the queue, and it gave us a beautiful first look inside the Ministry of Magic (and let me tell you, it's impressive, folks).
-Even without the ride, just stepping into this land felt like crossing into the Wizarding World.
+Also during our last visit, the main attraction (Harry Potter and the Battle at the Ministry) was unfortunately closed.
+However, we were allowed to walk through the queue, and it gave us a stunning first look inside the Ministry of Magic (and let me tell you, it's impressive, folks).
+Even without the ride, just stepping into this land felt like crossing into the real Wizarding World.

 Bar Moonshine is a small, French-inspired bar tucked into the back right corner of the land.
 As soon as I spotted a Lobe Blaster on the menu, I knew I had to try it.